RohitGoswami853/PowerBI_DashBoards/README.md

 - Most tickets sold by Southwest Airlines in 2018.
 Most Expensive ticket was PDX to TPA with amount 994.00

--Highest sales in terms of price was made by Delta Air Lines Inc. with total of 47,59,67,188.73 followed by Southwest Airlines Co. and United Air Lines Inc.
+- Highest sales in terms of price was made by Delta Air Lines Inc. with total of 47,59,67,188.73 followed by Southwest Airlines Co. and United Air Lines Inc.

 - Average Ticket Price of Hawaiian Airlines Inc. tickets were highest and Frontier Airlines Inc. were lowest.